Smithay/calloop/doc/src/ch03-03-use-blocking-io-types.md

 > ```
 >
 > Realistically you will probably also want to use this with async code, so you should also enable the `executor` feature too.

-You may find that you need to write async code around blocking IO types.
-Calloop provides the ability to wrap blocking types — anything that implements the [`AsRawFd`](https://doc.rust-lang.org/stable/std/os/unix/io/trait.AsRawFd.html) trait — in its own async type.
-This can be polled in any executor you may have chosen for your async code, but if you're using Calloop you'll probably be using [Calloop's executor](api/calloop/futures/fn.executor.html).

 Just like in the async example, we will use the components in [`calloop::futures`](api/calloop/futures/).
 First, obtain both an executor and a scheduler with [`calloop::futures::executor()`](api/calloop/futures/fn.executor.html):